April 23, 2008

 M&M&M

-Just kidding, of course.
 Finally got things squared away so we're back in business.
 Today's post comes from 1975's live recording of the legendary "3 M Concert" from Cherry Hill, New Jersey's Latin Casino.
 The three M's, of course, are Margie Joseph, Blue Magic and Major Harris.
 The performance gave birth to a 2-LP vinyl record released the year following the concert, which of course can be found floating around on eBay somewhere.
 It was the live version of Major Harris's "I Got Over Love" from this record, and not the studio version on Jealousy from the same year, that Just Blaze used to create "I Really Mean It" for the Diplomats.
 Peep the original demo version of "I Really Mean It" -- originally titled "Don't Go", apparently -- on Just's blog.

 April 12, 2008